Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 TCM Treatment of Emotions

-Through TCM constant development, TCM practitioners found ways and treatments for using and working with the energy systems to naturally help redress most emotional dysfunctions (in minds that were previously balanced), by fostering an energetic re-balancing whilst encouraging the bodies metaphysical qi energy back to healthy, holistic stability using therapeutic interventions such as acupuncture, qigong, taiji (qigong walking), aromatherapy, diet etc.
+Through TCM constant development, TCM practitioners found ways and treatments for using and working with the energy systems to naturally help redress most emotional dysfunctions (in minds that were previously balanced), by fostering an energetic re-balancing, of the phycic energy bound up in the body structures (muscles, tendons, posture, breathing, diet) whilst encouraging the bodies metaphysical qi energy back to healthy, holistic stability using therapeutic interventions such as acupuncture, qigong, taiji (qigong walking), aromatherapy, diet and mindful techniques.

 The Brain and Meditation